top of page

 Note:

-Cadmium will only show on the hair tissue mineral analysis if the body was excreting cadmium at the time the hair was growing (hair, skin and nails is one of the excretory pathways fro eliminating toxins from the body).
-A person with cadmium toxicity, as seen in the HTMA, may have had, either a large single dose, or exposure to small amounts over a long period of time.
+Cadmium will only show up on the hair tissue mineral analysis if the body was excreting cadmium when the hair was growing.
+Hair, skin, and nails are one of the ways the body removes toxins from the body.
+A person with cadmium toxicity, as seen in the HTMA, may have had either a large single dose, or exposure to small amounts over a long period of time.

 One of the challenges is determining the source of contamination, including ensuring there is no ongoing exposure to the toxin.
-In the case of these two athletes, Trevor and Natasha, there was no obvious history of exposure to cadmium, such as handling cadmium batteries, living and exercising in heavily polluted environments, or spreading fertiliser.
+In the case of these two athletes, Trevor and Natasha, there was no clear history of exposure to cadmium.
+This includes handling cadmium batteries, living, and exercising in heavily polluted areas, or spreading fertiliser.
 The only common factor has been the consumption of large quantities of grapes and strawberries over a long period of time.

 Is it the grapes and strawberries?

-Trevor confirmed that he has had an unusually large consumption of grapes over the years, Natasha is the same, along with an excessive intake of strawberries.
-What is consistent, as well, is both have HTMA confirming the presence of cadmium in their bodies, and both have symptoms that are consistent with long term, low level exposure to cadmium.
+Trevor confirmed that he has had an unusually large consumption of grapes over recent years.
+Natasha is the same, along with an excessive intake of strawberries.
+Both have HTMA that shows they have cadmium in their bodies.
+They also have symptoms that are similar to long-term, low-level exposure to cadmium.

-While we can't be sure the culprits are strawberries and grapes, they are the only possibilities so far identified.
-Cutting these down, or out of the diet, will do no harm while saving them some money.
+While we cannot be sure the culprits are strawberries and grapes, they are the only possibilities so far identified.
+Cutting these down, or out of the diet, will do no harm.

 Why cadmium may be higher in athletes as compared to sedentary people

-Grapes and strawberries are typically gown in soils that are heavily fertilised with superphosphate and/or blood and bone, or the soil may have been contaminated from previous applications of superphosphate.
+Grapes and strawberries are usually grown in soils that are heavily fertilised with superphosphate and/or blood and bone.
+The soil may have been contaminated from past applications of superphosphate.
 What is grown may consequently be high in cadmium.
 Grapes and strawberries are very high in sugar.
 This explains why athletes doing exhausting exercise may inadvertently end up habitually scoffing large amounts (instinctively consumed to satiate sugar cravings).

 Where to from here?